canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 **Note:** if you want to test a specific version, see the `Ubuntu guide <http://wiki.ubuntu.com/UsingDevelopmentReleases>`_.

-The bzr-builder plugin adds a *dailydeb* command to Bazaar.

 Let's try it out in your terminal:

 ::

-   $ bzr dailydeb --allow-fallback-to-native wikkid.recipe working-dir
+   $ git-build-recipe --allow-fallback-to-native wikkid.recipe working-dir

 This processes your recipe and creates a directory called ``working-dir``, into which it places the resulting source tree and source package.

-Things are similar for git, but use ``git-build-recipe`` instead of ``bzr dailydeb``.

 Testing the build
 ~~~~~~~~~~~~~~~~~

-If bzr-builder processed the recipe without any problems, you'll now
+If git-build processed the recipe without any problems, you'll now
 have a source package.
 Let's make sure it builds.

 First, you need to set up *pbuilder*, a tool that creates a clean,